How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 A shelf, rack, crate, pantry, spare room, dry garage, or frost-free outbuilding can all work.
 The main thing is airflow.
 Try to keep the squash from touching so you can spot problems early and stop rot spreading.

 Not every winter squash stores for the same length of time.
-Larger storage types and well-cured fruit usually keep longest.
-Smaller squash, damaged fruit, and anything harvested slightly underripe are better used earlier.
+Fully ripe, well-cured squash with hard skins and intact stems usually keep the longest.
+Smaller squash, damaged fruit, and anything harvested slightly underripe are better used first.

 Use these first: